Posted: 5/26/21 | May 26th, 2021

 World Nomads offers coverage for travelers up to age 69 in the US and 66 in Canada.

 This is a new insurance company catering to long-term budget travelers.
 Its plans are not as comprehensive as World Nomads, but they are much cheaper.
 There’s a $250 USD deductible for most medical claims, but the monthly plans are a third the cost of those from World Nomads.
-If you’re on a super tight budget and healthy, with no pre-existing conditions, this is the company for you.

 Here’s a quick overview of SafetyWing: